alia521/strawpoll-bot/README.md

 # Strawpoll.me bypass (automatic voting)
 Script for automatically vote multiple times in the website "strawpoll.me".
 Easy to use.

-Fixed ECONNRESET :)
-**PS: Some votes may fail but overrall you can get about 1500 votes for each poll**

 ## Features
 - Automatically vote multiple times (about 1500 times);
 - Auto proxy scrapper;